Switching to Ting Mobile is easy

 Bring your own phone

-You can bring your own phone to Ting.
+You can bring your own phone when switching to Ting Mobile, too.
 The vast majority of modern smartphones are.
-As a Ting Mobile customer, you’ll receive great coverage and service as Ting is currently on three nationwide LTE networks, including the nation’s largest and most reliable.
+As a Ting Mobile customer, you’ll receive great coverage and service as Ting Mobile is currently on three of the nation’s largest and most reliable LTE networks.

-To find out if your phone will work on Ting right now, use the Ting compatibility checker.
+To find out if your phone will work on Ting Mobile right now, use the compatibility checker.
 All you’ll need is your phone’s IMEI number.

 Find your IMEI